gretchenriggs/Nature...Or-Not-/README.md

 The labeling for these images was done by hand, labeled 0 for images containing only nature and 1 for images containing any man-made object.
 I've included plowed fields as man-made objects, as the patterns rendered by the plow are more closely related to other man-made objects than to that of nature.
 And technically, these shapes are man-made.

 I was able to augment the 6,700 labeled images by taking the 90, 180, and 270 degree rotations of the image, as well as creating mirror images of these 4 rotations.
 This created 8 total sets of usable data, for a total of 53,600 images.

+--> For time being, show Jupyter notebook.
+Maybe tab on final webpage for presentation (running locally)

 ## Pre-Processing
 The feature (X) values in my dataset are the RGB values of the pixels.
 Thus, X is a 124x124x3 array of RGB pixel values.